Siria-Catherine-Iniguez-Brito/Master-Ingenieria-Matematica-UCM-2025-2026/Courses/Core-Curriculum/CC_README.md

 - Datasets used in data-driven projects
 - Instructions for reproducibility (e.g., environment setup, dependencies)
 - Exams and practical case studies (when applicable)

-📎 For technical or organizational details, refer to the `README.md` file inside each course directory.